Battle of Guttstadt-Deppen: Plans

 With Danzig secured in his rear, Napoleon planned to launch an offensive around 10 June.
 When he received intelligence that the Russians intended to attack him, the emperor thought the enemy move "ridiculous" since they had done little to trouble him while Danzig was under siege.
 By this time, Napoleon massed 220,000 troops in Poland against only 115,000 Russians and Prussians.
 Napoleon had 190,000 men under his direct command while Marshal André Masséna commanded the rest.
 Masséna's instructions were to cover Warsaw, guard the right wing, and threaten the Russian strategic left flank.

 On 2 June Bennigsen concentrated his army at Heilsberg and advanced on Napoleon's lines.
 The Russian commander planned to destroy Ney's exposed corps in an overly complex operation involving six advancing columns.
 He sent the 1st Column with 24 battalions and 4 batteries through Orneta (Wormditt), then south, to drive the French troops from the east bank of the Pasłęka.
-The Russians would then move south and take position near Eldyty Wielkie (Elditten), thus preventing Soult from supporting Ney.
-Dokhturov commanded the 1st Column, which included his own 4,653-man 7th Division and Lieutenant General Peter Kirillovich Essen's 5,670-strong 8th Division.
+The Russians would then move south and take position near Ełdyty Wielkie (Elditten), thus preventing Soult from supporting Ney.
+Dokhturov commanded the 1st Column, which included his own 4,653-man 7th Division and Lieutenant General Peter Essen's 5,670-strong 8th Division.

-Lieutenant General Fabian Gottlieb von Osten-Sacken led the 2nd Column, which consisted of 42 battalions, 140 squadrons, and nine batteries.
+Lieutenant General Fabian Gottlieb von der Osten-Sacken led the 2nd Column, which consisted of 42 battalions, 140 squadrons, and nine batteries.
 Bennigsen desired the 2nd Column to strike Ney's left flank while supporting the adjacent 1st and 3rd Columns.
 Osten-Sacken commanded his own 6,432-man 3rd Division, Lieutenant General Alexander Ivanovich Ostermann-Tolstoy's 9,615-strong 2nd and 14th Divisions, the 3,836 troopers of Major General Fedor Petrovich Uvarov's right wing cavalry, and the 2,982 horsemen of Lieutenant General Dmitry Golitsyn's left wing cavalry.
 Lieutenant General Pyotr Bagration directed the 3rd Column of 42 battalions, 10 squadrons, and six regiments of cossacks.
 This column, which was composed of the army Advance Guard, would attack north of Guttstadt with the aim of cutting off some of Ney's troops.
 Bagration's 3rd Column numbered 12,537 troops.